 While a Madonna bachelor’s degree may be earned in a single major, students may find their academic goals are better met by declaring and completing two majors or adding one or more minors or certificates to the degree plan.
 Whether such a degree plan can be completed within the minimum required 120 semester hours or will require additional hours varies with the majors, minors, and certificates selected.

 Note that when applying for a degree with two majors for which each would result in a different degree (for instance, one major the B.A. and the other the B.S.), the student must designate which degree is the preferred one, or is to take precedence, for the student’s record and diploma.

 Madonna University students may earn two baccalaureate degrees simultaneously provided they have completed all of the requirements for both majors and have completed a minimum of 150 semester hours.

 A course may not be utilized to complete the requirements of more than one major or minor, but it may be used concurrently to satisfy general education requirements or a certificate, according to the University Policies section of the Bulletin on page 39.
 Students who graduate with a double major or two baccalaureate degrees must abide by this rule.

 Students with a baccalaureate degree may pursue a second degree by completing (1) the general education religious studies requirement, (2) the requirements of the second major, including required support courses, and (3) at least 30 semester hours at Madonna University past the first bachelor degree, including electives if necessary.

-No courses used in the major of the first degree may be used in developing the major of the second degree.
-However, any other courses from the prior degree, including courses used in a minor and religious studies course work, may be so used.
-It is acceptable to use courses from the first degree major in the role of require support courses for the second degree major.
+The major for the second degree cannot be developed using any of the courses utilized for the first degree’s major.
+All other courses from the previous degree, including those taken for a minor and religious studies coursework, may, however, be applied in this way.
+It is acceptable to use courses from the first-degree major in the role of required support courses for the second-degree major.